 What to Say to Kids About Divorce

 “This is a conversation that children will remember for the rest of their lives,” says M. Gary Neuman, author of Helping Your Kids Cope with Divorce.
-There is no perfect way to tell your kids that Mommy and Daddy will not be living together anymore, but the following suggestions may help alleviate their fears and concerns.
+There is no perfect way to tell your children that Mommy and Daddy will not be living together anymore, but the following suggestions may help alleviate their fears and concerns.
 Tell them together as a couple.
 Children benefit from a united message delivered by both parents.

 Talk to Your Children About the Divorce Together

 Tailor your discussion according to your children’s maturity level.
 Something along the lines of, “We have decided that we cannot live together anymore and do not want to stay married.
 It has absolutely nothing to do with you; we both love you.

 We are still and always will be Mom and Dad.”
-They may look at it as breaking up the family but in reality it’s more like reorganizing the family.
+They may look at it as breaking up the family, but in reality, it’s more like reorganizing the family.
 It’s not your fault.
 It is vital that kids know that there is absolutely nothing they have done to cause their parents to decide to divorce.

 Assure Your Children the Divorce is Not Their Fault

 Younger children will tend to feel it’s their fault and may even blame themselves for the breakup.
 They may think, “if I keep my room extra clean,” or “if I study hard and do better in school,” that this will fix the problem.
-This is where Mommy and Daddy need to provide them with repeated reassurances that the divorce is an adult decision that stemmed from adult problems.
+This is where Mommy and Daddy need to provide them with repeated reassurances that divorce is an adult decision that stemmed from adult problems.
 It has nothing to do with them.

-Sometimes things happen and it is not their fault and that you love them just the same.
+Sometimes things happen, and it is not their fault and that you love them just the same.
 Give reassurances of love and consistency.
 Let your kids know that both Mom and Dad love them and will continue to love them.
 Reassure them that even though the physical circumstances of the family will change they can continue with a loving relationship with both of their parents.

 Tell Your Children They Will Still See Both Parents

 Be truthful and upfront but leave out the painful details.
 Tell them the basics – they will live with Mom sometimes and with Dad sometimes but they will see both parents every week.
-Also reassure them that (ideally) you will be together for any extra-curricular activities and some celebrations such as birthdays and graduations.
+Also, reassure them that (ideally) you will be together for any extracurricular activities and some celebrations such as birthdays and graduations.
 Only promise what you can deliver.

 Do Not Ask Your Children About The Other Parent

-This is not a game of ‘I Spy’.
-Remember that your goal is to avoid stress and pain for your children.
-It is crucial and imperative that your kids are not put into the middle of Mom and Dad’s conflict; making them feel like they have to choose between you.
+This is not a game of ‘I Spy.’
+Remember that your goal is to avoid stress and pain for your kids.
+It is crucial and imperative that your kids are not put in the middle of Mom and Dad’s conflict; making them feel like they have to choose between you.